agentframework/agentframework/README.md

 It's different to any of the clouds today, the major different are:

-- AaaS is a distributed cloud network which doesn't have a central database
+- AaaS is a distributed cloud network which doesn't have a central database.
-- IPv6 is mandatory for an agent live in AaaS cloud
+- IPv6 is mandatory for an agent live in AaaS cloud.
-- Agent will use digital currency to collaborate with other agent or pay the rent to the host
+- Agent will use digital currency to collaborate with other agent or pay the rent to the host.
-- The host also an agent which have power, storage and computing resource
+- The host(a domain) which have power, storage and it providing computing resource to run agents.
+- Agent can decide migrate from one domain to another without human interaction.